Classification of Financial Data Using Quantum Support Vector Machine: Abstract

 \section{Abstract}

 { Quantum Support Vector Machine is a kernel-based approach to classification problems.
 We study the applicability of quantum kernels to financial data, specifically our self-curated Dhaka Stock Exchange (DSEx) Broad Index dataset.
-To the best of our knowledge, this is the very first systematic research work on this dataset on the application of quantum kernel.
-We report empirical quantum advantage in our work, using several quantum kernels and proposing the best one for this dataset while verifying the Phase Space Terrain Ruggedness Index metric.
+To the best of our knowledge, this is the first systematic study of quantum kernels applied to this dataset.
+Working within the empirical quantum advantage (EQA) framework of Krunic et al., we benchmark several quantum kernels against a classical RBF-kernel SVM baseline, propose the best-performing kernel for this dataset, and relate the observations to the Phase Space Terrain Ruggedness Index metric.
 We estimate the resources needed to carry out these investigations on a larger scale for future practitioners. }